Vasyl Slipak: Death

 Slipak returned to Ukraine and participated in the Euromaidan in 2014.
 In 2015, Slipak joined the fights against pro-Russian separatists as a member of the 7th Battalion of the Volunteer Ukrainian Corps of the Right Sector.
 He took the military call sign Mif, a reference to his favorite aria of Mephistopheles from the opera Faust (his informal call sign was Myth).
 After the war in Donbass, Slipak planned to continue his career in Paris.

 On 29 June 2016, at approximately 6 a.m., Slipak was killed by a sniper shot near Luhanske.
 Slipak's life was the subject of the 2018 documentary film Myth.

 Ukrainian President Petro Poroshenko has awarded posthumously the title of Hero of Ukraine to Slipak.

+Since 2017, the Vasyl Slipak International Competition of Young Vocalists has been held in his honor in Lviv.